threefoldfoundation/threefold_data/content/person/waleed_hammam/waleed_hammam.md

 rank: 3
 memberships: [tech]
 category: [foundation]
-bio: Threefold is the gate for our digital freedom that was never existed before, It gave me the chance to learn special technologies and has great people working there.
+bio: Threefold is the gate for our digital freedom that has never existed before.
+Work at ThreeFold has given me a chance to learn specific exciting new technologies and has given me opportunity to work with great people.
-excerpt: Waleed is a Software Engineer with great passion in Computer Science and new technologies.
+excerpt: Waleed is a Software Engineer with great passion for Computer Science and new technologies.
 linkedin: https://www.linkedin.com/in/waleedhammam/
 websites: https://threefold.tech
 image: ./waleed_hammam.jpg